-It’s easy to romanticize about traditional lifestyles, but when I observed the hard life that this couple had endured … And yet, in a way, it IS sad to know that they are the end of a long, long line …
+It’s easy to romanticize about traditional lifestyles.
+But when I observed the hard life that this couple had endured, I couldn’t help but feel sorry for them.
+And yet, in a way, I also felt sad to know that when they died, their craft would die with them.

 How to Make Salt Balinese Style

 After observing the old man and his wife – and listening to my driver’s explanations – this, according to my understanding, is ROUGHLY how salt is made according to the Balinese tradition.

 The couple are following methods that have been handed down through generations.
 However, it is very unlikely that this craft will survive into the next generation.

 My apologies if I’ve mixed things up a bit.
 This is just to give you an idea of how it’s done.

 If you are considering a career switch, however, I hasten to point out: one rice bowl’s worth of salt – which takes a huge amount of time and an immense amount of effort to produce – yields about 10 US cents.

 Salt making is most definitely NOT a get rich quick scheme!

 - Fetch wet sand near shore in bucket.